ricard-ferrero/barretina/diary.md

 I have already started with the firsts tests, testing the object `VectorSpace::Vector`.

+## 03/07/2025

+After studying about how to create a new gem, I build a gem and I published at https://rubygems.org/gems/barretina.

 ## 04/06/2025

 I have explored and researched about how to structure correctly a Ruby project, and I move some files.